nethical6/digipaws/Readme.md

 > Digipaws is still in its extreme initial phase

 > [!CAUTION]
-> This app may be discontinued very soon due to lack of funds (I am an indie developer who codes on phone).
+> This project is experimental and not yet ready for full production.
 [Donate](https://nethical6.github.io/digipaws/donate)

 ## Features